UN sanctions no deterrence for Eritrean mining

 But some observers argue there is now an ethical obligation on the part of these companies – some hailing from nations who were vocal supporters of the sanctions – not to put millions of dollars in the pockets of the Eritrean government.

 “Absolutely not the case,” said Rogers, “External investment is up to the individual.
 We're not forcing people to spend money [in Eritrea].
-We're not involved in the politics of the nation or internationally … people are still .”
+We're not involved in the politics of the nation or internationally … people are still investing.”

 Apart from small-scale artisan mining and some minor extraction by Italians during the colonial era, Eritrea's mining potential is not fully exploited.